The glories of Mohini Ekadashi are narrated in the Kurma Purana in a conversation between Maharaja Yudhishthira and Lord Krishna.

 ‘However, Dhrishthabuddhi was freed from his tribulation by his father and immediately afterward entered a dense forest.
 He wandered here and there, hungry and thirsty and suffering greatly.
 Eventually, he began killing the jungle animals – lions, deer, wild boars, and even wolves for food.

-‘Always ready with his bow and a quiver full of arrows, he killed numerous birds, such as chakoras, peacocks, kankas, doves and pigeons without hesitation.
+‘Always ready with his bow and a quiver full of arrows, he killed numerous birds, such as chakoras, peacocks, kankas, doves, and pigeons without hesitation.
 Sinful results accumulated each day.
 Adding to his previous sinful reactions, he was now immersed in an ocean of sin so vast that he could apparently never escape.

 ‘Dhrishthabuddhi was always miserable and anxious, but one day, during the month of Vaisakha, by good fortune, he chanced upon the sacred hermitage of Kaundinya Muni.
 The great sage had just finished bathing in the Ganges River, and water was still dripping from him.
 By good fortune, Dhrishthabuddhi touched some of those droplets of water falling from the sage’s wet clothing.
 Dhrishthabuddhi was instantly freed from his ignorance, and his sinful reactions mitigated.

 Offering his humble obeisances unto Kaundinya Muni, Dhrishthabuddhi prayed to him with folded hands, “O great Brahmana!
 I have committed many sins in my life and now I am very poor.
 Please prescribe me atonement that I may perform without difficulty.”
 The great rishi replied, “O son!
 Listen with attention, for by hearing me you will be free of all your remaining sins and your life will change.
-In the bright fortnight of this very month, Vaisakha (April-May) there occurs the sacred Mohini Ekadasi, which has the power to nullify sins as great and heavy as Mount Sumeru.
-If you follow my advice and faithfully observe a fast on this Ekadasi, which is so dear to Lord Hari, you will be freed from all the sinful reactions of many, many births.”
+In the bright fortnight of this very month, Vaisakha (April-May) there occurs the sacred Mohini Ekadashi, which has the power to nullify sins as great and heavy as Mount Sumeru.
+If you follow my advice and faithfully observe a fast on this Ekadashi, which is so dear to Lord Hari, you will be freed from all the sinful reactions of many, many births.”

-‘Hearing these words with great joy, Dhrishthabuddhi promised to observe a fast on Mohini Ekadasi according to the sage’s instructions.
+‘Hearing these words with great joy, Dhrishthabuddhi promised to observe a fast on Mohini Ekadashi according to the sage’s instructions.
 O best of kings!
 O Ramachandra Bhagavan!
-By fasting completely on Mohini Ekadasi, the once sinful Dhrishthabuddhi, the prodigal son of the merchant Dhanapala, became sinless.
+By fasting completely on Mohini Ekadashi, the once sinful Dhrishthabuddhi, the prodigal son of the merchant Dhanapala, became sinless.
 Thereafter he achieved a beautiful transcendental form and, free of all obstacles, rode upon the carrier of Lord Vishnu, Garuda, to the eternal abode of the Supreme Lord.

 Thus ends the Kurma Purana narration of Mohini Ekadashi.

+This year Mohini Ekadashi falls on 12th of May 2022.
 We can observe Mohini Ekadashi by fasting from grains and chanting the mantra

 Hare Krishna Hare Krishna Krishna Krishna Hare Hare